 - Tuberous sclerosis

 - Gorlin syndrome

-In the early stages, a sarcoma is small and does not produce symptoms.
+In the early stages, a sarcoma is small and doesn't produce symptoms.
 As the tumor grows, it may push aside normal body structures and cause symptoms, such as a lump or swelling that may or may not be painful.
-Symptoms vary, depending on the part of the body that is affected.
-Tumors found in the following areas of the body may develop these symptoms:

 - Chest — cough and breathlessness